torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 dynamically, but not to free them again.
 The three values in ``file-nr`` denote the number of allocated file handles, the number of allocated but unused file handles, and the maximum number of file handles.
-Linux 2.6 and later always reports 0 as the number of free file handles -- this is not an error, it just means that the number of allocated file handles exactly matches the number of used file handles.
+GNU/Linux 2.6 and later always reports 0 as the number of free file handles -- this is not an error, it just means that the number of allocated file handles exactly matches the number of used file handles.